South Australian Certificate of Education: How the SACE works

 The remaining 90 credits can be gained through additional Stage 1 or Stage 2 subjects or Board-recognised courses (such as VET or community learning) of a student’s choice.

 Assessment

 SACE studies are assessed both internally (in school) and externally.
-All top-tier stage 2 subjects have a 30% external assessment, which may be an exam, investigation or performance.
+All stage 2 subjects have a 30% external assessment, which may be an exam, investigation or performance.
 As well as the compulsory subjects, stage 2 school based assessments are centrally moderated to ensure fair and accurate results.

 SACE and tertiary studies

 SACE results are scaled and then used to calculate a University Aggregate, which is out of 90.
 This is then converted into an Australian Tertiary Admission Rank (ATAR), previously a Tertiary Entrance Rank (TER) which universities within Australia use to select students who will be offered places in particular courses.
 A TAFE SA selection score is also calculated for entry into other further education courses.

 Full details of South Australian university and TAFE entry requirements for 2012 onwards are provided in ‘Australian Tertiary Admissions Booklet 2013, 2014, 2015’, published by the South Australian Tertiary Admissions Centre, the South Australian Government authority which processes applications for tertiary courses in South Australia and the Northern Territory.